aj-broderick/SNS_Anomaly_Detection/Results.md

 ## Scope
-&emsp;The Spallation Neutron Source (SNS) at Oak Ridge National Laboratory is a world-leading facility for neutron scattering research, providing unprecedented insights into the structure and dynamics of materials.
-As a highly complex and high-throughput scientific instrument, the SNS involves numerous subsystems—ranging from high-powered accelerators to cryogenic systems and neutron detectors—all of which must operate within strict performance and safety margins.
-The ability to detect anomalies in these systems promptly and accurately is critical for ensuring experimental integrity, maintaining uptime, and protecting equipment.
+&emsp;The Spallation Neutron Source (SNS) at Oak Ridge National Laboratory is a world-leading facility for neutron scattering research, providing insights into the structure and dynamics of materials.
+As a complex and high-throughput scientific instrument, the ability to detect anomalies in these systems promptly and accurately is critical for ensuring experimental integrity, maintaining uptime, and protecting equipment.

 &emsp; This report explores the application of machine learning (ML) techniques for anomaly detection within the SNS environment.
 By leveraging historical sensor data, waveform signals, and system logs, machine learning models—especially those using deep learning architectures—offer the potential to identify subtle, non-obvious deviations from normal operational patterns.
 These methods can supplement or even surpass traditional rule-based monitoring by learning complex patterns and adapting to system evolution over time.
 The scope of this investigation includes the selection of appropriate algorithms, data preprocessing strategies, model evaluation metrics, and integration considerations within the SNS control infrastructure.